priya24d/KUP_2021/README.md

 # KUP_2021

 What Scala?
 Scala is a general-purpose programming language providing support for both object-oriented programming and functional programming.
 The language has a strong static type system.
-Designed to be concise, many of Scala's design decisions are aimed to address criticisms of Java./n
+Designed to be concise, many of Scala's design decisions are aimed to address criticisms of Java.

 In this Repository
-I have created SBT, Maven, Reverse, Selection sorting and Collection including table, lastelement, Stack and Queue Assignments and OOPS assignments./n
+I have created SBT, Maven, Reverse, Selection sorting and Collection including table, lastelement, Stack and Queue Assignments and OOPS assignments.

 <H3>1.
 SBT Assignment-</H3>
-A class named Calculator using scala which contains the implementation of the following operations:/n
+A class named Calculator using scala which contains the implementation of the following operations:
 <ul>
 <li>Addition</li>
 <li>Subtraction</li>